Alfonsina Orsini

-Alfonsina Orsini (1472 – 7 February 1520) was a Regent of Florence.
-She governed the Republic of Florence during the absences of her son in the period of 1515–1519.
+Alfonsina Orsini (1472 – 7 February 1520) was a regent of Florence.
+She governed the Republic of Florence during the absences of her son, Lorenzo II de' Medici, in the period of 1515–1519.
 Her rule was feared as a sign of the end of republican government there.
 She was born from a noble family and raised in the royal court of Naples.
-She was the spouse of Piero di Lorenzo de' Medici from 1488 and the mother of Lorenzo II de' Medici.
-She helped restore the Medicis to power after they had been exiled.
-She worked to secure a French royal marriage for her son, and was also influential at the court of Pope Leo X, her brother-in-law.
+She was the spouse of Piero di Lorenzo de' Medici from 1488 and the mother of Lorenzo II de' Medici and two daughters.
+She helped restore the Medicis to power after they had been exiled, worked to secure a French royal marriage for her son, and was also influential at the court of Pope Leo X, her brother-in-law.

 Throughout her life, she used her wealth, position, and connections to help the poor and underrepresented.
 She also used them to further her family's power and wealth.
 She was a patron of the arts and architecture, both in Florence and in Rome.
 This included renovation of religious buildings as well as construction of palaces for the family.